 # settings.py AWS_ACCESS_KEY_ID = 'XXXX' AWS_SECRET_ACCESS_KEY = 'XXXX' AWS_STORAGE_BUCKET_NAME = 'your-bucket'

-Using S3 Which Does Not Belong to AWS ︎
+Using S3 which it does not belong to AWS ︎

 If you want to use S3 provided by any company other than AWS, then configure the URL End Point in